-Idomoo was recognized in the 2022 Gartner® report titled, “Add Video to Your Personalization Strategy.”
-We know personalization and video are both key tools for CX.
+Idomoo was recognised in the 2022 Gartner® report titled, “Add Video to Your Personalisation Strategy.”
+We know personalisation and video are both key tools for CX.
 Together, they represent a powerhouse for meaningful engagement between the brand and consumers.

 As Gartner notes in the report:

 “Personalised Videos are designed to improve customer experiences by delivering relevant content during the customer journey.”

 To deliver such content consistently across the customer journey, scale is essential, and Idomoo’s full-stack and fully open Next Generation Video Platform delivers.
 It lets brands of all sizes create millions of dynamic, cinematic videos in up to 100x real time.

 So what exactly is Personalised Video in a nutshell?
 Here’s a quick explainer.

 How Personalised Video Works

 As the name suggests, Personalised Video is a form of personalised content, in which customer data is used to design and deliver a unique experience that’s tailored to a particular individual.
 In doing so, a brand is able to capture the attention of their customer and effectively connect with them through a value-filled interaction.

 Personalised content can take many forms, but video has emerged as one of the most effective because of its popularity.